kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

 <p>
 	This constant tells us how far we want to move in the direction of the derivative.
 If alpha is too large, we could actually diverge, while if alpha is too small, it may take a very long time to converge on the desired weights.
-To mathematically define these operations consider the equation(s) below: <br><br>
+To mathematically define these operations consider the equation(s) below: <br>

 	<center><i>θ= θ+alpha*error_deriv<i></center><br><br>